Rutu0912/CV_Claim_Extractor/README.md

 3. Link-to-claim matching is based on local text association and may not always reflect visual relationships within the document.

+4. PDF text extraction depends on the reading order provided by the document.
+In some multi-column or densely formatted resumes, separate entries may occasionally be merged, split, or ordered differently than their visual layout.

 ---

 ## Design Choices